d3/d3-chord/README.md

 <a href="#chord" name="chord">#</a> d3.<b>chord</b>()

-Constructs a new chord layout.
+Constructs a new chord layout with the default settings.

 <a href="#_chord" name="_chord">#</a> <i>chord</i>(<i>matrix</i>)